TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optiflash_eccm/optiflash_eccm.md

 To see if the processing has been done correctly, use the command

 `tiarmreadelf --headers app_name.mcelf_xip`

+\note `tiarmreadelf` is part of tiarmclang toolchain.
+Make sure toolchain bin path is added in the environment path.

 For the processed code, output will be the following: